How do I manage changes to my grant?

 You must comply with the terms and conditions of your award.
 Always

-Program Official (PO) of any changes in your
+promptly inform your Program Official (PO) of any changes in your

 study such as: